jhs67/picha/README.md

 The set of codec's available is determined at install time based on the availability of the corresponding native libraries.
 This is a map of the codec's available.
 The keys will be a sub-set of the supported codec's `[image/png, image/jpeg, image/tiff, image/webp]`.
-The values will be objects with members `[stat, decode, decodeSync, encode, encodeSync]` referring to the corresponding codec functions.
+The values will be objects with members `[stat, decode, decodeSync, encode, encodeSync, encodes]` referring to the corresponding codec functions. `encodes` is an array of the pixel formats which can be encoded.

 ### `picha.stat(buf)`
 Decode the image header and grab the image vitals.
 For most formats (not tiff) only the first